Kong/kong/README.md

 This is a custom version of the Lambda plugin.

-It allows for IAM roles for authorization, see https://github.com/Kong/kong/pull/2777
+- allows for EC2 IAM roles for authorization, see https://github.com/Kong/kong/pull/2777

-And additionally it has a modified version of https://github.com/Kong/kong/pull/3639
+- has a modified version of https://github.com/Kong/kong/pull/3639
+- added ECS IAM roles

 ## Installation